Cabana/Cabana-boilerplate/README.md

 - `build:css` will compile SCSS into CSS.
 - `build:fonts` will copy over the fonts.
 - `build:img` will copy over the images.
-- `build:js` will concatenate and minify javascript.
+- `build:js` will concatenate and minify javascript, and compile coffeescript.
 - `build:for_deploy` will run `build`, `replace_paths`, and `remove:console.log`
 - `export` will run `build:for_deploy` and export the project to a folder.
 - `remove:console.log` will remove `console.log` statments from the compiled js file.